Unorthodox (podcast): Additional Personalities

+Former Host

+One of the original hosts was Mark Oppenheimer: Oppenheimer is a writer and the director of the Yale Journalism Initiative.
+Oppenheimer earned his Ph.D.and B.A. from Yale.
+He has been a news reporter, magazine writer, and essayist and has written six books, including Wisenheimer (about his years as a high school debater) and Squirrel Hill: The Tree of Life Synagogue Shooting and the Soul of a Neighborhood.
+Oppenheimer's final episode as host of the podcast was on April 27, 2023.

 Format

 The hosts talk about Jewish culture, politics, and news with weekly guests.
 The show is generally light hearted, but does cover difficult topics like the Pittsburgh synagogue shooting.
 The show also covers controversial topics such as Jewish girls getting rhinoplasty.
 The show provides a content warning for swearing and has regular "Jew of the week" and "Gentile of the week" segments.
 Guests on the show have included CEOs David Gilbert and Terry Stewart.
 One episode featured historian Alan Robert Ginsburg and Israeli cooking personality Gil Hovav, while another featured Jesuit priest James Martin and comedian Judy Gold.